billythedummy/docker-nginx-rtmp/README.md

-# docker-nginx-rtmp
+# docker-~~nginx~~-openresty-rtmp
-A Dockerfile installing NGINX, nginx-rtmp-module and FFmpeg from source with default settings for HLS live streaming.
+A Dockerfile installing NGINX + OpenResty, nginx-rtmp-module and FFmpeg from source with default settings for HLS live streaming.
 Built on Alpine Linux.

+Forked from [alfg](https://github.com/alfg/docker-nginx-rtmp).
+All I did was change all instances of "nginx" to "openresty" just so I could write lua in nginx.conf.

-* Nginx 1.16.1 (Stable version compiled from source)
+* ~~Nginx 1.16.1~~ OpenResty 1.15.8.3 (Stable version compiled from source)
 * nginx-rtmp-module 1.2.1 (compiled from source)
 * ffmpeg 4.2.1 (compiled from source)
 * Default HLS settings (See: [nginx.conf](nginx.conf))